Coordinator: Emanuele Zucca, CH

 The first programme started in January 2013 and ended in April 2014.
 The second cohort started in February 2015 and ended in April 2016.
 The third cohort started in February 2017.

-The fourth edition will start in February 2019 and will conclude in April 2020.
+The fourth edition started in February 2019 and will conclude in April 2020.